capensis/canopsis/doc/Sakura/developer-guide/engines/rights.rst

     def delete_right(entity, e_type, right_id, checksum)
     """
+    Args:
-    @entity entity to delete the right from
+        entity: entity to delete the right from
-    @e_type type of the entity
+        e_type: type of the entity
-    @right_id right to be modified
+        right_id: right to be modified
-    @checksum flags to remove
+        checksum: flags to remove
+     Returns:
+        The checksum of the right if it was modified ``0`` otherwise
      """

     # Example
     self.Rights.delete_right('manager', 'composite', '1234.ack', 4)